Distance: 49-mile lollipop

 (A Best of the Best ride)

 This ride is legendary.
 It’s the cornerstone of Levi Leipheimer’s King’s Ridge Gran Fondo, a ride that includes, in addition to most of this loop, our Coleman Valley Road ride, plus about 30 miles of very nice rolling farm and forest land riding out from Santa Rosa to Occidental and back.
-I don’t recommend Levi’s ride per se, because I think it’s very unfriendly, but the entire route is well worth riding.
+I don’t recommend Levi’s ride per se, because I think it’s unfriendly, but the entire route is well worth riding.

 King’s Ridge Rd. (or King Ridge Rd.—you see it both ways) is a rough, centerline-less sorta-two-lane road that does a lot of climbing and then rolls along a ridge top through beautiful, wild country—rugged ranches and open space.
 Traffic is almost non-existent—the last time I rode the 47-mile loop, it was a beautiful holiday and I saw 8 vehicles, or 1 vehicle every 6 miles.
 The views from the ridgetop are grand.
 You can look north over a series of ridges untouched by Man and imagine that you’re the first human to see it.
 The odd thing is, you’re close to right.
 If you look at a map of California, you’ll see there’s nothing to the north of you for a hundred miles except a few small, sparsely-traveled roads.
 Breathe deeply.
-It’s a lonely, inspiring experience (another reason not to do it as part of Levi’s ride).
+It’s a lonely, inspiring experience (another reason not to do it as part of Levi’s ride, when you have 7,000 riders for company).
 It’s not as wild as it used to be, thanks to some invasive vineyards, but it’s still epic.

 I’ve seen articles which call this ride “the greatest bike ride in America.”
 That’s absurd.
 It’s good.
 It’s in my Best Of the Best, but is actually one of my least favorite rides on that list.